 Array (Sequential Storage)

-I suggest we can temporarily classify "arrays" into two main categories: "static arrays" and "dynamic arrays."
+We can think of "arrays" as two main types: "static arrays" and "dynamic arrays."

-A "static array" is a block of continuous memory space, and we can access the elements in this memory space through indexing.
+A static array is just a block of continuous memory.
+We can use an index to access elements in this memory.
 This is the original form of an array.

 , insert